 Plant systems and new technology at Stora Enso’s complex

 In October 2011, Stora Enso installed a new integrated paper system called TIPS Trim supplied by Tieto.
-TIPS Trim enables automatic formation of cutting plans for various processes such as winders, sheet cutters and guillotines.
+TIPS Trim enabled automatic formation of cutting plans for various processes such as winders, sheet cutters and guillotines.
 It also supports manual checking and altering of cutting plans and the automatic creation of patterns.

 Financing the materials and packaging company’s mill expansion and contractors